 "I think I can manage, thanks all the same."
 Harry said dryly.
 "Get going, I'll see you guys tomorrow."

 Ziva David was indeed celebrating her twentieth birthday, and the ending of her and her friends' conscript service in a month's time.
 Her sixteen year old sister Talia had come down from their mother's house in Tel Aviv to join her Ziva for her few days of leave before the final stretch.

-Talia, while incredibly outgoing and with a bubbly sort of personality to match, was usually something of a rule follower … which was why she had utterly astonished Ziva earlier by producing a fake ID and announcing she was going out with her older sister this night, come hell or high water.
+Talia, while incredibly energetic and bubbly, was usually something of a rule follower … which was why she had utterly astonished Ziva earlier that evening by producing a fake ID and announcing she was going out with her older sister this night, come hell or high water.
 Very much against her better judgement, Ziva had given in, mostly because she'd been running late, but also due to the laser-targeted pathetic-puppy-dog-eyes bombardment Talia had turned on her.
 She'd never been able to stand up her adorable, not-so-little-anymore sister when she did that.

 Ziva David, trained IDF soldier, prospective Mossad agent; brought low by a single look.
 My father better never find out - or worse, mom.
 Mom would be much, much worse, actually, because then I'd have to explain exactly what I gave in to letting Talia do.

 Shoot me now.